Ararat Gocmen

 Private Capital Markets and Inequality

-With Clara Martínez-Toledano (Imperial) and Vrinda Mittal (UNC-Chapel Hill)
+with Clara Martínez-Toledano (Imperial) and Vrinda Mittal (UNC-Chapel Hill)

 Draft